 Mistake #3: Not Knowing How To Sim Yourself

 It is impossible to correctly play and optimize an Marksmanship Hunter without using Raidbots to sim your own character, as there are simply too many variables involved to intuitively figure out what gear to wear and so on without simming it first.
 Generally speaking, a simulation should be the first and final say in the gear you end up wearing for any given situation.

-On top of this, simming is now very easy with no need to understand SimulationCraft APLs or installation yourself.
+Simming is now very easy with no need to understand SimulationCraft syntax or installation yourself.
 All you will need is the in-game SimulationCraft AddOn, and the Raidbots website.
-Below you can find a video on how to sim your own character using the website.
+We have a dedicated guide on using Raidbots here on Icy-Veins:

 When it comes to identifying and improving your mistakes, we strongly recommend the website WoWAnalyzer — it will analyze your logs and give you a report detailing how you did on the problems above and more.

 - 06 Nov.
 2023: Reviewed for Patch 10.2

 - 04 Sep.
 2023: Reviewed for Patch 10.1.7

 - 10 Jul.
 2023: Reviewed for Patch 10.1.5.